eumetsat/MetopDatasets.jl/docs/src/ASCAT.md

 end
 ```
 ![Subset SZR plot](subset_smr_plot.png)
-The plots shows the estimate soil moisture.
+The plot shows the retrieved soil moisture.
 The filtering on flags in this example is very rough.
 It might be good to have a close look at the individual flag variables depending on the application.